-As discussed in the Comment for Section 2(12), the payment-for-competition agreements covered in Paragraph (5) of this Section take on many forms.
+As discussed in the Comment for Section 2(11), the payment-for-competition agreements covered in Paragraph (5) of this Section take on many forms.
 The thread connecting all of these agreements is that the required payment cannot exceed the actual competitive harm.
 This harm is quantified with respect to how much business the former worker draws in from their former employer.
 For example, if a worker was required to pay a former employer for soliciting the employer's client or customer, the payment would be limited to the actual amount of money made by the worker from the specific customer.
 Indeed, payment is not even just 'cash' per se.
 If a worker owned stock in the former employer's business, then an agreement requiring the remuneration of stock for competing would be prohibited unless the amount of forfeited stock is equivalent in value to the worker's earnings that are tied to competition with the former employer.
 As with other less restrictive agreements, the outer duration for a payment-for-competition agreement is one year.
 For example, the costs to a worker who must pay the former employer for competing for 5 years may be so prohibitive as to effectively prevent the worker from leaving at all, thus stifling a competitive marketplace.

 Paragraph (6) covers agreements that require a worker to pay back an employer for certain costs.
-The only costs that an employer can recoup are those that were incurred by offering special training as defined in Section 2(18).
-An employer cannot require repayment for general on-the-job training.
+The only costs that an employer can recoup are those that were incurred by offering special training as defined in Section 2(17).
+An employer cannot require repayment for general on the job training.
 Even when training meets the definition of special training, the repayment cannot exceed the actual cost, nor can the employer require repayment if the worker worked for the employer for more than two years after receiving the training.
 The logic underlying this limit is that by working for the employer for two years after having completed the special training, the employer was able to recoup its investment in training.
 In this way, unlike the focus of the act for other restrictive agreements on actions after work ends, an important aspect of a training-repayment agreement is on the time after training but before work ends.
 A worker who works for two years after training is deemed to have repaid the special training; the pro rata requirement means that a worker who leaves after one year of training is deemed to have repaid half the costs of special training.

-Section 8.
+Section 813.
 Nonwaivability

-Except as provided in Section 4(b), a party to a restrictive employment agreement may not waive, or stipulate to a fact to avoid, a requirement of this [act].
+Except as provided in Section 4(b), a party to a restrictive employment agreement may not waive, or stipulate to a fact to avoid, a requirement of this [act], nor may a party stipulate to a fact to avoid a requirement except in the context of resolving an issue in litigation or other dispute resolution.